-You will need to keep your arm in a sling to keep the tension away from your shoulder joint.
+You will need to keep your arm in a sling for up to 2 weeks to keep the tension away from your shoulder joint.

 The healthcare team will tell you when you can return to normal activities.
-It often takes longer to recover from a revision shoulder replacement than your first shoulder replacement.

 To reduce the risk of problems, it is important to look after your new shoulder as you are told.